collinsmunyendo/collinsmunyendo.github.io/personal.md

 "You miss 100% of the shots you don't take" - Wayne Gretzky

-I play hard as much as I work hard.
+I play just as hard as I work.
 I play football and love swimming.
 I am also an avid [Chelsea FC](https://www.chelseafc.com/en) fan.
+Friends and The Office are the greatest ever SitComs :)

 I love travelling.
 Some of the countries I have been to in no particular order are:
 1. Kenya